php-templates/php-templates/readme.md

       <option value="1">Yes</option>
       <option value="0">No</option>
   </select>

 I will survive!!!
 ```

 ## Directives
-Directives are parsing time commands and are usefull when you need to declare complex logic under a small alias.
-They are DOMNode attributes prefixed with 'p-', like control structures.
+Directives are 'parsing phase' commands and are usefull when you need to declare complex logic under a small alias.
+They are node attributes prefixed with 'p-', like control structures.

 ### Built-in directives
 `raw` - usefull when you need to conditionally render content on a tag declaration:

-// examples/hello.t.php
+`// examples/hello.t.php`
 ```
 <div class="card" p-raw="$condition ? 'style=\"width: 18rem;\"' : ''"></div>
 ```